bbx10/espopc/README.md

 ## References

 The NeoPixelBus library is used to drive the WS281x LEDs.
+The UartDriven branch solves the problems with WDT Reset crashes.
+Be sure to use it.
+This change also requires the WS281x Data In pin be connected to ESP8266 GPIO2.

 See https://github.com/Makuna/NeoPixelBus for more details.

 See https://github.com/zestyping/openpixelcontrol for the OPC protocol